Omega Healthcare Investors (OHI) Gains But Lags Market: What You Should Know

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.83 per share and revenue of $993.99 million, which would represent changes of -14.5% and -6.48%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Omega Healthcare Investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Omega Healthcare Investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 5.13% lower within the past month.
-Omega Healthcare Investors currently has a Zacks Rank of #4 (Sell).
+Omega Healthcare Investors is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, Omega Healthcare Investors is holding a Forward P/E ratio of 10.28.
-Its industry sports an average Forward P/E of 15.23, so we one might conclude that Omega Healthcare Investors is trading at a discount comparatively.
+Investors should also note Omega Healthcare Investors's current valuation metrics, including its Forward P/E ratio of 10.81.
+This represents a discount compared to its industry's average Forward P/E of 15.45.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.